Deep Safe Multi-Task Learning: Conclusion

 \section{Conclusion}

-In this paper, to study the problem of \textit{safe multi-task learning}, we propose a simple and effective SMTL method that can automatically learn to combine encoders via a gating mechanism.
-To reduce the storage cost, we design lite SMTL by learning a binary gate.
-Furthermore, we study to place the gates after the decoders.
-Extensive evaluations demonstrate the effectiveness of the proposed methods.
-In the future work, we are interested in identifying the location for the gates via neural architecture search.
+In this paper, we formally define the problem of \textit{safe multi-task learning}, and propose a simple and effective DSMTL method that can learn to combine the shared and task-specific representations.
+We theoretically analyze the proposed models and prove that the proposed DSMTL-IL and DSMTL-JL methods are guarantee to achieve some versions of \textit{safe multi-task learning}.
+To solve the scalability issue of the proposed DSMTL-IL and DSMTL-JL methods, we further propose the DMSTL-AL method to learn a compact architecture via techniques in neural architecture search.
+Extensive experiments demonstrate the effectiveness of the proposed methods.
+In the future work, we are interested in generalizing the DSMTL methods to other learning problems.